The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Characteristic Analysis of DFT, DWT, and Harmonized Norm

 \textbf{1.
-Consistency with KL Minimization} \\ Although the Harmonized $\ell_p$ Norm introduces spectral weights $w_k$, it remains consistent with the objective of minimizing the KL divergence.
-Since the weights $w_k(\bar{f}_k)$ are derived from the spectral statistics of the ground truth (acting as a fixed prior) and are independent of the model's estimation parameters $\theta$, the optimization objective $\min \mcL_{\text{Harm}}$ is equivalent to a \textit{Weighted Maximum Likelihood Estimation}.
-Crucially, because the weights are strictly positive, the global optimum where $P = Q$ (\ie $D_{KL}(P \Vert Q) = 0$) remains unchanged.
-The Harmonized $\ell_p$ Norm reshapes the \textit{optimization manifold} to accelerate convergence towards this optimum, without shifting the information-theoretic target itself.
+Consistency of the Component-wise Optimum} \\ Although the Harmonized $\ell_p$ Norm introduces spectral weights $w_k$, these weights are derived from target-side spectral statistics and are independent of the model parameters during each update.
+Because the weights are strictly positive, they do not change the component-wise zero-error minimizer after structural orthogonalization.
+The Harmonized $\ell_p$ Norm therefore reshapes the \textit{optimization manifold} in the transformed domain without changing the factorized target $q_o$.

 \textbf{2.
 Asymptotic Unbiasedness at Unit SSNR} \\ A critical test for any debiasing framework is its behavior at the theoretical limit where bias should naturally vanish.
-According to our quantification of non-deterministic EOB (Theorem~\ref{thm:quan_EOB_general}), the lower bound of EOB is monotonically related to the Structural Signal-to-Noise Ratio: $\E[\B_z] \propto \log(\ssnr)$.
+According to our quantification of stochastic EOB (Theorem~\ref{thm:quan_EOB_general}), the lower bound of EOB is monotonically related to the Structural Signal-to-Noise Ratio: $\expt[\bias_z] \propto \log(\ssnr)$.

-When condition ($\ssnr = 1$): This state corresponds to white noise or a perfectly whitened signal, where spectral energy is uniformly distributed ($\bar{f}_k \approx C, \forall k$) and temporal correlations are absent.
-The i.i.d. assumption becomes valid, and theoretically, $\E[\B_z] \to 0$.
+When $\ssnr = 1$, the stochastic component is effectively white or perfectly whitened, so temporal correlations are absent and the i.i.d. assumption becomes valid.
+For stationary white processes, spectral energy is uniform in expectation, \ie $\expt[\bar{f}_k] \approx C$ across $k$, and theoretically $\expt[\bias_z] \to 0$.

 Under this condition, the adaptive weights in our Harmonized $\ell_p$ Norm become uniform: